CRICKET WALES' EQUALITY, DIVERSITY AND INCLUSION WORK

 Mark Frost, Development & Community Manager, Cricket Wales & Glamorgan Cricket;

 Our Equality Action Plan can be found here

 MAIN AREAS OF WORK

-Cricket Wales needs to know who its members and constituent organisations are and how they are made up so that we can make sure our offers are aligned to the people we serve.
-Surveys are used to ascertain this data
+Cricket Wales consistently seeks to know who its members and constituent organisations are and how they are made up so that we can make sure our offers are aligned to the people we serve.
+Surveys are used to ascertain this data.

 THE ADVANCED LEVEL OF THE EQUALITY STANDARD FOR SPORT:

 Cricket Wales has worked hard to be re-accredited at the Intermediate standard of the Equality Standards for Sport (UK benchmark).
 To celebrate this please see this film

 We are aspiring to achieve the Advanced Level criteria by 2024